Breast Cancer Advocate (BCA) | Treatment Education, Advocacy, Reconstruction Options & Support for Women

 Overview

 Why does this tragic reality of breast cancer persist for women in 2025?
 Despite significant medical advances, breast cancer remains a relentless challenge for women of all backgrounds, transcending race and health status.
+The reason for this is that only 5% of breast cancer is genetic – caused by the BRCA1 or BRCA2 or other genes – that means that

 Women globally share common exposures: our food, water, and everyday products: plastics, personal care items, clothing, and more—create a web of risk.
 BCA research has linked thousands of toxic chemicals to breast cancer, highlighting a troubling trend.
 We have unknowingly traded our health for convenience over the last 75 years, leading to a global epidemic of this disease.
 Each claim we make is grounded in solid scientific evidence.
 Take charge of your health today.

 Uncovering the hidden dangers in your : make-up , feminine products and cleaning suppliesare just the start in identifying the 900 + endocrine-disrupting chemicals that lurk in our daily lives.
+BPA (bisphenol A) & BPS (bisphenol S) are two of the most common culprits found in MOST of our daily use products – and thermal receipts from stores, restaurants, bars and yes your doctors offices!
+BCA recommends that you avoid touching these receipts as much as possible – take a picture, ask for an email or just say no it.

 Endocrine disrupting chemicals (EDCs)